LogicalisBR/NaBot/README.md

 git clone --recurse-submodules https://github.com/LogicalisBR/NaBot.git
 ```

-The file network_assistant_bot/netbox_config.yaml is a *nornir* configuration file.
-The Netbox URL should be changed to point to your local host's IP address and port number (not localhost).
+The file config/nornir_config_example.yaml is a *nornir* configuration file.
+Rename it to config/nornir_config.yaml and change Netbox URL to point to your Netbox IP address and port number.
+You can also use the docker-compose file to start a netbox container locally with default credentials (see bellow).

-Also, update the config/config.yaml file with the Token you previously generated for your bot.
+Also, update the config/config_example.yaml  with the Token you previously generated for your bot and rename it config/config.yaml.
 This is how the Bot will authenticate with the Webex API.

 Build the local docker container environment:
 ```
-docker-compose build
-docker-compose up -d
+# Building for the first time
+./build.sh

+# If needing to rebuild after making changes
+./rebuild.sh

+# Start the container once it's built
+./run_nabot.sh

 ```

-Two containers will be instanced:
+The docker-compose instantiates two containers:
 1. *network_assistant_bot* automatically mounts the network_assistant_bot/, helpers/ and config/ directories, so you can customize the code and configuration on these directories.
 2. *netbox* will be available locally on port 8000 (open a web browser and visit localhost:8000).